18F/handbook/docs/01-welcome-to-civicactions/training/intro-open-source.md

 ## CivicActions believes in Free and Open Source Software

-CivicActions uses and works with FOSS whenever possible, and we believe in becuase
+CivicActions uses and works with FOSS whenever possible, and we believe in because

 * FOSS has zero lock-in
 * FOSS is arguably more secure